jeroengerits/tailwindcss/.github/CONTRIBUTING.md

 npm run prepublishOnly
 ```

-This will create new CSS files in the `/dist` folder which you can reference in your own test HTML file.
-We often test our own changes by creating an `index.html` file in the root of the Tailwind project itself that pulls in the `/dist/tailwind.css` stylesheet:
+We often test our own changes by creating an `index.html` file in the root of the Tailwind project itself that pulls in the styles directly from the [Just-in-Time CDN](https://github.com/beyondcode/tailwindcss-jit-cdn).

 ```html
 <!DOCTYPE html>